Mugambidev/studious-meme/README.md

 - Responsive design that works on mobile and desktop
 - Interactive elements (like buttons, comments, follows)
-- Stories section
+- Stories section with viewing functionality
 - Posts with images, likes, and comments
 - Sidebar with user suggestions
 - Bottom navigation for mobile
+- Dark mode support
+- Create new post functionality
+- Search functionality
+- Animations and transitions
+- Local storage for theme preference

 ## Technologies Used

 - HTML5
-- CSS3 (Flexbox, Grid)
+- CSS3 (Flexbox, Grid, Custom Properties)
 - JavaScript (ES6)
 - Font Awesome for icons
 - Google Fonts for typography